 This delicious dish contains a delicious mix of fried spring onions, boiled hominy, and scrambled eggs with milk.

 The key is to fry all of these ingredients in achiote, a colored oil commonly used in Ecuadorian cuisine.

-Mote pillo is a typical dish that you can find on every corner in the city of Cuenca, and it’s considered as one of their traditional breakfast dishes.
+Mote pillo is a typical dish that you can find on every corner of the city of Cuenca, and it’s considered one of their traditional breakfast dishes.

 Generally speaking, hominy is part of almost every dish in the highlands.

 3 – Bolón – A Ball of Green Plantains and Cheese

 Bolón, meaning a big ball, is another Ecuadorian breakfast dish that is commonly found along the Ecuadorian coast.